-It was hot and the economy was booming and it seemed like a great time to start a coffee business in Sarasota.
+It was hot and the economy was booming.
+It seemed like the perfect time to start a coffee business in Sarasota.
 Local Coffee + Tea opened in February 2007 in Siesta Key Village.
-Linda Meylan was on the launch team and Glynis helped to create our first Tea Menu.
+Linda Meylan was on the launch team and Glynis helped to create our first tea menu.
 The name was originally called Local Coffee when Michael’s mother reminded him “Do not forget about the tea” and so the ‘Plus Tea’.
 The corporate name is still Local Coffee Co.

-Timing is everything but the timing for opening any business at that time was not good.
-The idea was to grow our way out of the tough times and in March 2007, just one month after opening the Siesta Key shop, LCT purchased three retail locations from Latitude 23.5 Coffee; a café in St. Petersburg, a coffee shop in South Sarasota and the location at Selby Gardens.
+Timing is everything, but the timing for opening any business was not good.
+The idea was to grow our way out of the tough times.
+So, in March 2007, just one month after opening the Siesta Key shop, LCT purchased three retail locations from Latitude 23.5 Coffee; a café in St. Petersburg, a coffee shop in South Sarasota and the location at Selby Gardens.
 At the same time we invested in a bakery, the Wired Whisk Bakehouse in the Chili’s Plaza on Tamiami Trail.

 We used as many local vendors as possible.
 Latitude 23.5 Coffee and JavaDawg Coffee are local coffee roasters.
 Our baked goods were provided by Strudel’s, our bread was from Bavarian Bread and our sausage came from Transatlantic Sausage.
 We were always looking to add more local vendors.

 That said, you could find Michael at Sam’s Club most weeks and that is just a fact of doing business.
 While we tried to use local businesses, we also had to be a profitable business.
 We sold Coca-Cola products and Budweiser products and Walmart products as price, and customers demanded.